 I have completed courses on:

-Presently, I primarily work on data science projects in R and Python.
-As well as, professionally worked with Microsoft Excel, SQL and Tableau.
+Presently, I primarily work on data science projects in R, Python and Tableau.
+As well as, professionally worked with Microsoft Excel, SQL.

 I also attend and help out at a local monthly Data Science meetup.